EndPointCorp/end-point-blog/2014/07/24/postgresql-conflict-handling-with.html.md

 return;
 ```

-We'll forego the demo: suffice to say that B always won in my tests, as Walla Walla never got over 97, and all my test databases had the same number of connections.
-Note some of the other items in the $info hash: "shared" allows arbitrary data to be stored across invocations of the code.
-The "lastcode" key tells Bucardo not to fire any more customcodes.
+We’ll forego the demo: suffice to say that B always won in my tests, as Walla Walla never got over 97, and all my test databases had the same number of connections.
+Note some of the other items in the $info hash: “shared” allows arbitrary data to be stored across invocations of the code.
+The “lastcode” key tells Bucardo not to fire any more customcodes.
 While this example is very impractical, it does demonstrate the power available to you when solving conflicts.

 Hopefully this article answers many of the questions about conflict handling
 with Bucardo.
 Suggestions for new default handlers and examples of